EQEmu/eqemu-docs-v2/docs/categories/npc/special-attacks.md

 ## Immune to Aggro (25)

-{% hint style="info" %}
+!!! info
       Immune to Aggro, denoted by special attack 25 or "G" (old code), prevents the NPC from getting on an NPC's hate list.
-{% endhint %}

 | Settings |  | Defaults |
 | :--- | :--- | :--- |